endreth/CMH/README.md

 ### Notes
 <sup>1</sup> The email address is mandatory, as only those commits that have an associated email address linked to your GitHub.com account will appear on your contributions graph.
 Read details [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile).<br><br>
 <sup>2</sup> Token-based authentication has succeeded email and password-based authentication, as described in the Github blog.
 On August 13, 2021, the blog stated that developers who currently use a password to authenticate Git operations with GitHub.com must begin using a personal access token.
-Read details [here](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today).<br>
+Read details [here](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today).<br><br>
+The FlatBee UI CSS theme used in the tool was designed by [Marc Schuler](https://github.com/marcschuler/FlatBee).